joone/MSEdgeExplainers/DelayedMessages/explainer.md

 Web applications frequently use the `postMessage` API for communication across different execution contexts, such as between windows, iframes, and web workers.
 However, message delays often occur when messages are queued but not processed promptly.

 These delays can degrade the user experience by making applications feel unresponsive.
-While developers can detect that a delay happened, identifying the specific cause—whether it's a busy thread, a congested message queue, or serialization/deserialization overhead—is challenging with current tools.
+While developers can detect that a delay happened, identifying the specific cause—whether it's a busy thread, a congested task queue, or serialization/deserialization overhead—is challenging with current tools.

 The Delayed Message Timing API will provide developers with end-to-end timing metrics and details on blocking tasks, allowing them to pinpoint the root causes of these delays and improve application performance.

 # Goals

   * **Enable detection of congested contexts:** Allow websites to identify specific browser contexts (windows, tabs, iframes) or workers that are slow to process `MessageEvent`s.
 This covers [cross-document messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage), [cross-worker/document messaging](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage), [channel messaging](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API), and [broadcast channels](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API).
-  * **Provide detailed end-to-end timing:** Offer comprehensive timing information for `postMessage` events, including message queue wait time, and the time taken for serialization and deserialization, to help pinpoint bottlenecks.
+  * **Provide detailed end-to-end timing:** Offer comprehensive timing information for `postMessage` events, including task queue wait time, and the time taken for serialization and deserialization, to help pinpoint bottlenecks.
-  * **Identify blocking tasks:** Help developers find the specific scripts that prevent `postMessage` events from being handled promptly from the message queue.
+  * **Identify blocking tasks:** Help developers find the specific scripts that prevent `postMessage` events from being handled promptly from the task queue.

 # Non-goals